dgraph-io/dgraph/wiki/content/deploy/index.md

 ip-172-20-61-88.us-west-2.compute.internal    Ready     node      5m        v1.8.4
 ```

-Once your kubernetes cluster is up, you can use [dgraph-multi.yaml](https://github.com/dgraph-io/dgraph/blob/master/contrib/config/kubernetes/dgraph-multi.yaml) to the cluster.
+Once your kubernetes cluster is up, you can use [dgraph-multi.yaml](https://github.com/dgraph-io/dgraph/blob/master/contrib/config/kubernetes/dgraph-multi.yaml) to start the cluster.

 * From your machine, run the following command to start the cluster.